idbuilder/proto/README.md

-# proto
+# protocol buffer defintion for id builder

-protocol for id builder
+## How to build